pestOO/SignatureGenerator/README.md

 ### Embedded support
 Utility is focused on the server hardware with more than 1GB RAM and several CPUs/Cores.
-Using utility with a less of RAM and in a one-thread enviroment is possible, but not optimal by design.
+Using utility with a less of RAM and in a one-thread environment is possible, but not optimal by design.

-### Luck of exception OOP hierarchy
+### Non-OOP way of exceptions handling
-Using `std::excpetion` saves some development time, but need to be refactored in future.
+Using `std` and `boost` `exceptions` saved some development time, but need to be refactored in future.

 #### Tests clean-up
 E2E tests creates several files (up to 20 GB disk space) and are not removed after testing.